dineshchhantyal/portfolio-v2/content/hero/index.md

 buttonText: 'Contact Me'
 ---

-I'm an ambitious and dedicated software developer, with a robust foundation in computer science and a fervent enthusiasm for continuous learning and innovation.
+I am an ambitious and dedicated software developer with a strong foundation in computer science and mathematics.

-Currently navigating my junior year at the [University of Louisiana(ULM)](https://ulm.edu), concurrently Student Web Developer at [ULM](https://ulm.edu).
+Currently, I am in my junior year at the [University of Louisiana at Monroe (ULM)](https://ulm.edu), where I also serve as a Student Web Developer.

-I excel in the vibrant crossroads of technology and creative expression, embracing the dynamic challenges of my academic and professional journey.
+I thrive at the intersection of technology and creative expression, embracing the dynamic challenges of my academic and professional journey.
+With a passion for continuous learning and innovation, I strive to turn complex problems into elegant solutions.